Frequently Asked Questions

 Santa Fe Public Library provides public access to computers free of charge.
 Computer users will need a library card to use the automated computer sign up system.
 Guest passes are available for those persons that do not have a library card and for visitors to the Santa Fe area.
 Computers may be reserved for up to 2 hours per day.
 All locations have 15 minute express computers.
 Reservations may be phoned in for same-day reservation with a library card.
 Library computers have Internet access, word processing and spreadsheet programs.
 The City of Santa Fe prohibits the installation of software or hardware on its computers.
 Black and white printing is available (10 cents per side).
 Color printing is not available.

 Children’s Room computers are for use by children 12 years of age and younger.

-The Main Library and Southside Branch have self-serve fax machines that take credit, debit, and check cards.
+The Main Library has a self-service fax machine that take credit, debit, and check cards.

-All libraries have photocopiers.
-Libraries do not have scanners.
+All libraries have black and white photocopiers (10 cents per side) with free scanning capability (bring your own USB drive to save your documents).
 Library staff is able to provide limited, short-term technical assistance as needed.
 However, due to time constraints and technical expertise it may not be possible to answer all questions.

 Does the library have wireless Internet?

 All library locations are equipped with wireless Internet.